-This report combines Spring and Fall 2022 survey data with previously-reported data for 2019, 2020, and 2021.
+This report combines Spring and Fall 2023 survey data with previously-reported data for 2019 through 2022.
 One table is presented for all seasons and years, with all sites combined, to give the reader an understanding of the extent of bird collisions just within our limited KC study area.
 Additional tables present comprehensive data for all seasons for each route and site, along with the most strike-prone windows of each building.